rovast/awesome-stars/README.md

 *   [jplhomer/laravel-realtime-chat-demo](https://github.com/jplhomer/laravel-realtime-chat-demo) - Realtime chat demo using Laravel 5.4, VueJS and Pusher
 *   [Zizaco/entrust](https://github.com/Zizaco/entrust) - Role-based Permissions for Laravel 5
 *   [overtrue/socialite](https://github.com/overtrue/socialite) - Socialite is an OAuth2 Authentication tool.
 It is inspired by laravel/socialite, you can easily use it without Laravel.
+*   [LaravelCollective/html](https://github.com/LaravelCollective/html) - HTML and Form Builders for the Laravel Framework

 ## Jupyter Notebook